You think the piano is one instrument? It is a hundred instruments!

 In the next episode we are going to talk about one of the most important secrets of the Russian piano school – the whole arm action principle – and how it can influence the volume of the sound.
 I’m also going to show you the No. 1 mistake that most beginners make when it comes to creating a wide range of dynamic gradations – and how you can correct it.

-Become a member of my Piano Coaching Program at PianoCareerAcademy.com and get instant access to hundreds of detailed exclusive piano playing tutorials that reveal the secrets of the Russian piano school – including to the next 6 episodes about the piano dynamic range.
-On the Private Members Forum you’ll also be able to ask me ANY piano question, anytime, and receive personalized, detailed, professional piano advice!
+Become a member of my Piano Coaching Program at PianoCareerAcademy.com and get instant access to hundreds of exclusive piano playing tutorials that reveal the secrets of the Russian piano school – including to the next episodes focused on the piano dynamic range.